2016 Chicago Real Estate Market Report and 2017 Outlook

 Conversely, the number of contracts written surpassed those of the previous year for much of 2016.
 February saw a 12% increase YOY, (year-over-year) of properties under contract, March saw a 7% increase YOY, April saw a 13% YOY increase, and so on.

-Contracts abruptly slowed mid year, falling below those numbers posted in 2015, typical for any election year.
+Contracts abruptly slowed mid-year, falling below those numbers posted in 2015, typical for any election year.
 After setting a blistering pace of YOY contract increases in the first half of the year, the market suddenly slowed and fell behind numbers set in 2015.
-Regardless of which side of the fence you sat in November, uncertainty of market reactions to new leadership always disrupts the real estate market.
+Regardless of which side of the fence you sat on in November, the uncertainty of market reactions to new leadership always disrupts the real estate market.

 Other Contributing Market Factors